Table of Contents

 Many startups analyze the global employment market and utilize remote teams from countries with lower salaries and living costs.
 E.g., if the startup is American (or Western in general), its founders tend to hire personnel from Eastern or Central Europe, not from the USA.
 American developers crave American salaries to live American lives.
 They won’t agree to get less than that.
-So, multiple USA businesses opt for outsourcing or outstaffing.
+So, multiple USA businesses choose to outsource or outstaff.
 Besides, outside vendors save their employers all the overhead expenses.

 - Shortage of qualified workers

 Qualified workers are the best asset at any time.
-For a startup having a small team and lack of funds for refills and substitutions, every personnel choice is crucial.
-For business founders who can’t find and filter candidates themselves, outsourcing/outstaffing is probably the most winning strategy.
+Every personnel choice is crucial for a startup with a small team that lacks funds for refills and substitutions.
+For business founders who can’t find and filter candidates themselves, outstaffing or outsourcing is a great winning strategy.
 They trust this task to professionals — and get what they need.

 To put it briefly

-Before going into lengthy details, let’s give brief descriptions of the strategies in question.
+Before going into lengthy details about the pros and cons, let’s briefly describe the strategies in question.